 Having something to help you focus on the message you are going to deliver to prospects is critical to the success of your telemarketing call.
 Even if you have to script your opening statements this will help you ensure you don’t beat around the bush and that you have something succinct and sexy to say.
 If you don’t have something to say that covers the “what’s in it for me” concern then save your breath and don’t say it.

-It’s often difficult to find a quiet and undisturbed environment to make calls, particularly if you work in a buzzy open plan office.
+It’s often difficult to find a quiet and undisturbed environment to make calls, particularly if you work in a buzzy open-plan office.
 So, if you happen to be sitting across from other people, use this to your advantage.
-Listen to the language they use and the responses they get, learning from others can help toward your self development.
+Listen to the language they use and the responses they get, learning from others can help your self-development.
 Remember to turn your mobile off or on silent.

 Let others know when you plan to make calls and when you would prefer not to be interrupted (except for urgent calls from clients etc).